Colin Leakey: Education

 After Gresham's School, Holt, Leakey served his national service in the Royal Naval Volunteer Reserve, including a year on the staff of Lord Mountbatten who was then Commander in Chief of the Mediterranean Fleet.
 Leakey then studied physiology, biochemistry, botany and the history and philosophy of science for a first degree in Natural Sciences at King's College, Cambridge.
 He later trained in tropical agriculture and tropical plant pathology at Exeter University and the University of the West Indies, Trinidad, receiving a postgraduate Diploma in Tropical Agriculture, specialising in tropical plant pathology.
 At Exeter, he was awarded the Currie Memorial Prize.

 In 1972, having already taught doctoral students at Makerere University, Uganda, he was awarded a PhD by the University of Cambridge.

+Research career

+Leakey worked as a plant breeder and agricultural advisor for around 60 years.
+He aimed to breed plant varieties suitable for local conditions.
+As well as working in, he was also involved with plant breeding projects in the UK, especially varieties of beans.
+This included varieties of more digestible, low-flatulence beans such as varieties Prim and Proper.